hankhsu1996/vscode-rvcodec-js/README.md

 ## Features

+### ⚡ Quick Command
+Select text and right-click (or use command palette) to show instruction details:
+- For hex values: Shows the decoded assembly instruction
+- For assembly: Shows the encoded hex value
+Results appear in the output panel with detailed information.

-### 💡 Inline Decoding
+### 💡 Inline Decoding (Off by default)
 See assembly instructions next to hex values in real-time.
 Skips commented lines and supports all hex formats.
-Disabled by default, enable via `rvcodec-js.enableInlineDecoding`.
+Enable via `rvcodec-js.enableInlineDecoding`.

-### 🔍 Hover to Decode
+### 🔍 Hover to Decode (Off by default)
 Hover over hex values to see assembly instruction, format, and ISA details.
 Supports standard hex and SystemVerilog formats.
-Disabled by default, enable via `rvcodec-js.enableHover`.
+Enable via `rvcodec-js.enableHover`.

-### ⚡ Quick Commands
-Select text and right-click to:
-- Encode: Assembly → hex, binary, and format details
-- Decode: Hex → assembly, binary, and format details

 ## Settings

+- `rvcodec-js.enableInlineDecoding`: Enable/disable inline assembly decoding (default: false)
 - `rvcodec-js.enableHover`: Enable/disable instruction decoding on hover (default: false)
-- `rvcodec-js.enableInlineDecoding`: Enable/disable inline assembly decoding (default: false)
 - `rvcodec-js.useAbiNames`: Use ABI names (a0, sp) instead of numeric (x10, x2) (default: false)

 ## Installation